uumatter106/least-materials/README.md

 # With v1.23.9
 Nad here.
 Nad is like to a sniper but more than sniper if you like it hopefully.

+# With v1.24.0
+More turrets like eke and not.
+Not is resource saver at constructing it.
+Eke is grown version of duo hopely.